yaikobzeray/dev-journal/activity_log.md

 Wrote FastAPI unit tests using pytest and httpx AsyncClient.
 Much cleaner than Django's test client for async code.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 19 December 2024 — Entry 3

+Wrote integration tests for gRPC services using a test server and real client stubs.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*